Building, and retaining an audience is vital for any author’s success, regardless of whether they are self-published or traditionally published.

 You may also find it helpful to follow publishers, agents, and others who will help you on your writing journey.

-A hashtag is a pound sign (#) followed by any word(s) and is used to categorize tweets.
-If you click on any hashtag, all the tweets using that hashtag will show up.
+A hashtag is a pound sign (#) followed by any word(s) and is used to categorize posts.
+If you click on any hashtag, all the posts using that hashtag will show up.

 Use hashtags to find helpful information (#askagent), connect with readers (#reader), share what you’re writing (#amwriting), let people know you’re an author, and connect with other authors (#author, #WritingCommunity).

-You can include hashtags anywhere in your tweet, but often they are added at the end.
+You can include hashtags anywhere in your post, but often they are added at the end.

 Check out the hashtags other authors in your genre are using, try them, and see which ones are most effective for your audience.